(A) What are Ohio works first (OWF) payments and how are they calculated?

-(1) The county agency shall prorate the payment when an assistance group has eligibility for less than a full month's grant.
-Retroactive benefits may be authorized as the result of a hearing decision or court order or if OWF was erroneously denied, terminated, or delayed and a corrective action is being taken.
+(1) The county agency shall prorate the OWF payment when an assistance group has eligibility for less than a full month's grant.
+Retroactive benefits may be authorized as the result of a hearing decision or court order or if OWF was erroneously denied, terminated, or delayed and corrective action is being taken.

 (2) A prorated payment may be required when OWF is approved during a month in which DFA has been issued.

-(3) In an emergency situation which deprives an eligible dependent child of care from the parent, specified relative, custodian or legal guardian, that individual may designate another person to act as the protective payee during the emergency period, if that person is willing to be so designated.
+(3) In an emergency situation which deprives an eligible dependent child of care from the parent, specified relative, custodian or legal guardian, that individual may designate another person to act as the protective payee during the emergency period, if that person is willing to be designated.
 If the individual is not capable of making a choice, the county agency shall designate a protective payee.

-(4) The emergency period must not exceed a maximum of two consecutive months following the month in which the emergency occurred.
-If the parent, specified relative, custodian or legal guardian will not resume care of the child within that period, or if it appears doubtful, alternative plans for the child's care must be completed within that period of time.
+(4) The emergency period must not exceed a maximum of two consecutive months following the month the emergency occurred.
+If the parent, specified relative, custodian or legal guardian will not resume care of the child within that period, or it appears doubtful, alternative plans for the child's care must be completed within that period of time.

 (1) A protective payee is a representative of the assistance group who is responsible for receiving and managing the payment on behalf of the assistance group.